Fire Safety Manager (FSM)

-Please be informed that the Fire Safety Managers’ Association Singapore (FSMAS) is organizing the 1st Run FSM Briefing 2018 at Singapore Expo Hall 1 on Thursday, 23 August 2018 from 1.45pm to 6.00pm.
+Please be informed that the Fire Safety Managers’ Association Singapore (FSMAS) is organizing the 2nd Run FSM Briefing 2018 at Garnet Ballroom, MAX Atria (Level 2) Singapore Expo on Tuesday, 23 October 2018 from 1.45pm to 6pm.

 This briefing is supported by Singapore Civil Defence Force and the objective is to share best practices and to update FSM on the changes in the area of Fire Safety.

-Registration is on a FIRST-COME-FIRST-SERVED-BASIS, subjected to availability of seats and may close earlier than posted deadlines.
-There is no reservation of seats via telephone and/or email and/or walk-in on day of event.
+Registration is on a FIRST-COME, FIRST-SERVED basis, subjects to availability of seats and may close earlier than posted deadlines.
+There is no reservation of seats via te lephone and/or email and/or walk-in on day of event.

-10 CPD points will be awarded to certified FSMs who have registered themselves in the e-Fire Safety Manager Portal and attendance confirmed by electronic sign-in on the event day.
+10 CPD points will be awarded to FSMs who had registered themselves in the e-Fire Safety Manager Portal and attendance confirmed by electronic sign-in on the event day.

 Download the slides on topic presented during the FSM briefing below: